grayhound/django-gmap-admin/README.md

-This fork uses the same modelfield, but it is aimed at providing a simple form field and widget to allow the django admin user to manually choose a single location on a map.
-I have removed any address geocoding as it's not relevant to my needs
+**FORK INFO** A simple modelfield, formfield and widget to allow a user pick a single location via google maps.
+I have removed address geocoding from the original and also incorperated a default formfield to avoid having to mess with modeladmins

 ![Screenshot](https://github.com/pastylegs/django-google-maps/raw/master/screenshot.png)